Flagsmith/flagsmith-homepage/static/pages-blog-markdown/customer-story-evervault.md

 ## How did you discover feature flags?

 I used to work at Intercom (https://www.intercom.com/) where we had an in-house feature flagging system.
 When I joined Evervault I pushed to get ourselves into a similar position where we could safely ship to production.
-I spent a few weeks exploring different options of feature flagging products and landed on Bullet Train after comparing a few based on price and ease of integration.
+I spent a few weeks exploring different options of feature flagging products and landed on Flagsmith after comparing a few based on price and ease of integration.

 ## What was the first flag you implemented and why?